ethereum-optimism/optimism-tutorial/README.md

 ### Testing an Optimistic Ethereum contract

 Woot!
 It's finally time to test our contract on top of Optimistic Ethereum.
-But first we'll need to get a local version of Optimistic Ethereum node running.
+But first we'll need to get a local version of Optimistic Ethereum node running...

 ---

-Fortunately, we have a [handy dandy repository](https://github.com/ethereum-optimism/optimism-integration) that makes it easy to spin up a local Optimistic Ethereum node.
+Fortunately, we have a [handy dandy repository](https://github.com/ethereum-optimism/optimism-integration) that makes it easy to spin up a local Optimistic Ethereum node!

-Since we're using Docker, make sure that Docker is installed on your machine prior to spinning up the integrations repo (info on how to do that [here](https://docs.docker.com/engine/install/)).
+Since we're going to be using Docker, make sure that Docker is installed on your machine prior to moving on (info on how to do that [here](https://docs.docker.com/engine/install/)).

 Now we just need to install our Optimistic Ethereum node by running: